Amorpha canescens

 -

-The native leadplant can typically be found growing in well-drained open spaces such as sandy flats and valleys, hillsides, streambanks, woodlands, glades, and prairies.
-It does best in sunny, sandy or rocky, well-drained soil.
-If grown in a shady location, it will sprawl along the ground towards a more sunny area.
-Its tiny purple flowers are grouped together in showy terminal spikes.
-The leaves are covered with short, dense hairs.
-This covering gives a gray tint to the leaves, making the plant appear as have been dusted with lead.
-Thus the common name.
+Its tiny purple flowers are grouped in showy terminal spikes.
+The leaves and stems are covered with short, dense hairs.
+This covering gives a gray tint to the leaves, making the plant appear as if it had been dusted with lead, hence the common name.
+It was once believed that the plant indicated there was lead in the ground.

 - See this plant in the following landscape: